 International student enrollment numbers are a helpful metric by which to understand how attractive the U.S. looks to foreign-born scholars.
 Recent trends are troubling, suggesting that America is losing its appeal as the top destination for foreign-born students.

 From 2006 to 2015, enrollment of foreign-born students increased every year, and were growing at an increasing rate, peaking at 300,743 new enrollments for the 2015-2016 school year.
 In 2016, however, that growth bottomed out, and new enrollments of foreign-born students fell for the first time in decades.
-In fact, the number of new enrollments have fallen each year for the past five years, reversing what had been a decade-long trend of growth for every degree type, and overall enrollment has shrunk by 5% since 2019 (excluding students participating in Optional Practical Training (OPT)).
+In fact, the number of new enrollments fell each year for five consecutive years, reversing what had been a decade-long trend of growth for every degree type.